 The video gear

-"We got to use a couple of amazing Zeiss lenses, worth about US$50,000 each, they were really amazing pieces of glass," says Virts, who also got to use more Hollywood-quality cameras for the IMAX, notably a top-of-the-line and even an ultra HD-capable (opens in new tab) camera.
+"We got to use a couple of amazing Zeiss lenses, worth about US$50,000 each, they were really amazing pieces of glass," says Virts, who also got to use more Hollywood-quality cameras for the IMAX, notably a top-of-the-line Canon EOS C500 and even an ultra HD-capable RED Epic Dragon camera.

 “After 195 days up there taking thousands of stills, during the last week I used the RED camera to shoot 1TB of Ultra HD footage," says Virts.
-So (opens in new tab).
-Virts also took a (opens in new tab) camera with him on a spacewalk.
+So NASA put together a showreel of it – the first 4K video shot in space.
+Virts also took a GoPro Hero3 camera with him on a spacewalk.

 The observatory module